 Summer is a lovely time of year.
 The plants are lush and green, and animals chirp and croak as they go about their daily business.
 With all of this beauty, people naturally gravitate towards spending more time outdoors.
 Gardening and landscaping become favorite activities as people try to beautify their new surroundings.
 They often pick out different flowers and bushes to add to their existing backyards.
 However, they sometimes overlook the bigger picture.
 Instead of focusing on the smaller minutiae, such as the types of flowers desired, they need to stop and take a look at the space overall.
 Are any significant items going to be installed, such as a pool or a fire pit?
 Will there be a walkway added to divide the space up?
 And perhaps the most overlooked question, how will the lighting affect the area?

 Pin Oak Tree is perhaps the best oak to plant in an area which experiences frequent rain or annual flooding.

 However, often people will want at least a partially covered outdoor area to seek relief from the blazing sun.
-A great solution to this problem can be found in hardwood trees.
-They grow to be tall and robust, in addition to being very long lasting.
-They do not break in a severe wind and will withstand harsh winters.
-The pin oak tree is the perfect selection for anyone looking for a fast growing hardwood tree.
-It tolerates wet soils well and prefers full sun.
-In the beginning, the tree will appear pyramidal, but as it ages it will develop a rounder, more oval shape.
-The leaves are a glossy dark green that become russet, bronze, or red in the autumn.
+A great solution to this problem found in hardwood trees; They grow to be tall and robust, in addition to being very long lasting.
+They do not break in severe wind and will withstand harsh winters; The pin oak tree is the perfect selection for anyone looking for a fast growing hardwood tree; It tolerates wet soils well and prefers full sun.
+In the beginning, the tree will appear pyramidal, but as it ages, it will develop a rounder, more oval shape.
+The leaves are a glossy dark green that becomes russet, bronze, or red in the autumn.
 All these aspects combine to make an aesthetically pleasing tree that will look beautiful no matter what season of the year.
-It is also a significant investment because it lives for very long periods of time, with some believed to be over two hundred years old.
+It is also a significant investment because it lives for very long periods, with some believed to be over two hundred years old.

 Pin Oak Tree